Notifications

 Eligibility for affordability funding

 ‘Affordability funding’ is an operating grant paid monthly to eligible licensed programs to help lower childcare fees for families.
 To receive this funding, providers must meet eligibility criteria and sign an Affordability Grant agreement with the Government of Alberta.
-Providers should be aware that funding is limited and tied to childcare space creation caps under the current federal-provincial childcare agreement.
+Providers should be aware funding is limited and tied to childcare space creation caps under the current federal-provincial childcare agreement.

 Before you apply for a licence or request additional childcare spaces, it is important to confirm your eligibility for affordability funding.
 This page has information on Alberta’s childcare space creation caps, affordability funding criteria for for-profit and non-profit programs, and updated data on how many childcare spaces remain available for funding.